-Piano choice is a very personal and subjective affair.
-We each have unique tastes in the sound, feel, features, and appearance that we find appealing.
-While I would never recommend a specific make or model of piano to anyone, I will tell you what to think about when shopping for one…
+I would never recommend a specific make or model of piano to anyone, but I will tell you what to think about when shopping for one…

-Your Musical Style.
 Choice of instrument largely depends on what style of music you enjoy playing.
 A piano that sounds/feels/plays great for blues, boogie woogie, and ragtime may not have enough oomph for rock or the clarity and playability required for classical.
-An important point: Acoustic pianos have one sound.
-Electronic pianos can have many.
+That said, keep in mind that an acoustic piano has one sound.
+Electronic pianos typically have many sounds to choose from.

 In addition to the overall timbre, pay special attention to at least these five things: